For approved readers

 Morning briefing

-• Pulls today's calendar from my Mac.
+• Pulled today's calendar from my Mac.

-• Lists each meeting with prep notes.
+• Listed each meeting with prep notes.

-• Flags people I should LinkedIn-check.
+• Flagged people I should LinkedIn-check.

 Post-call digest